divponda/divponda/README.md

 Some things about me:

-✨ I am a current Sophomore at the University of Michigan pursuing a dual degree in Computer Engineering and Industrial Operations Engineering. <br/>
+✨ I am a current Sophomore at the University of Michigan pursuing a degree in Computer Engineering and a minor in Applied Mathematics. <br/>

 🔭 The intersection between technology and business excites me, and my strengths include analytical thinking and effective communication.
 I am actively seeking ways to learn, grow, and tackle complex problems! <br/>